-This paper describes how to implement and validate an 8,000 mailbox Microsoft Exchange messaging solution in a structured way.
+This paper describes how to implement and validate a 2,500 mailbox Microsoft Exchange messaging solution in a structured way.

 Section 2 provides an introduction to the Microsoft Exchange Server 2013 and the server roles.

 Section 3 explains the sizing considerations and the solution components.